JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/contributing/loss.md

 \ell(a,t^*)=\ell(a,t)=(1-a\cdot h(t))_+=\max\{0,1-a\cdot h(t)\}
 ```

-The first-order derivative of Hinge loss with respect to the logits $a$ is simply
+The first-order derivative of hinge loss with respect to the logits $a$ is simply

 ```math
 \begin{aligned}